Hougang MRT station: Details

 Hougang station serves the North East Line (NEL) between the Buangkok and Kovan stations.
 The official station code is NE14.
 The station operates between 5.48 am and 12.25 am daily with headways of 2.5 to 5 minutes depending on peak hours.

 Located underneath Hougang Central, the station is directly integrated with Hougang Central Bus Interchange.
 The two-level station has three entrances, one of which has a circular roof to give the station a modern look.
 Other public amenities surrounding the station include Hougang Polyclinic, Hougang Sports Hall and Aljunied–Hougang Town Council.
 The station is also near Hougang Mall and residential developments such as Midtown Residences.

 The NEL station is designated as a Civil Defence shelter.
 It is designed to accommodate at least 7,500 people and can withstand airstrikes and chemical attacks.
 Equipment essential for the operations in the Civil Defence shelter is mounted on shock absorbers to prevent damage during a bombing.
 When the electrical supply to the shelter is disrupted, there are backup generators to keep operations going.
-The shelter has dedicated built-in decontamination chambers and dry toilets with collection bins that will send human waste out of the shelter.
+The shelter has dedicated built-in decontamination chambers, as well as dry toilets with collection bins used to send human waste out of the shelter.

 The platforms are wheelchair-accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station.
 Dedicated routes connect the station entrances to the platforms or between the lines.